Public Liability Lawyers in Cairns

 How much compensation will I be entitled to?

-Every compensation claim is different, but the process for calculating compensation that a person injured in a public place will receive, remains the same.
+Every compensation claim is different, but the process for calculating compensation for a person injured in a public place remains the same.

 The approach calls for a consideration of the following categories for which compensation is payable: